-PASSED AND ADOPTED by the Council of the City of Scottsdale, Maricopa County, Arizona this \\\\ day of \\\\\, 2022.

-CITY OF SCOTTSDALE, an Arizona Municipal Corporation

-Ben Lane City Clerk By:

-David D. Ortega Mayor

-Sherry R. Scott, City Attorney By: Joe Padilla, Deputy City Attorney
+PASSED AND ADOPTED by the Cou Arizona this day of, 2022. incil of the City of Scottsdale, Maricopa County, ATTEST: CITY OF SCOTTSDALE, an Arizona municipal corporation By: Ben Lane City Clerk By: David D. Ortega Mayor APPROVED AS TO FORM: OFFICE OF THE CITY ATTORNEY By: Attachment #6 By: Joe Padilla Deputy City Attorney Attachment #6

-Resolution 12570 Page 1 of 1 ATTACHMENT #6
+Resolution 12570 Page 1 of 1

-Close-up Aerial
+Close-up Aerial 1-ZN-2014#2